TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Index.rst

 * **Root Page ID*** Points to the root page of the page tree for this site
 * **Site Identifier** Used internally, make this unique and only use alphanumeric characters (will also be the directory name of this site configuration)
 * **Website Title** Visible in the front end title tag
-* **Entry Point** Here we attach the domain for our site, it should be the fully qualified domain of our web site https://example.com/
+* **Entry Point** Here we attach the fully qualified domain of our web site - https://example.com/
 * **Variant for the entry point** Used to configure for example the local web site domain (in development context)

 .. todo:: Mention development vs. production context in the install and deployment guide